awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 1. Determine which Availability Zones that Amazon EC2 instances that support EFA are available in for the region that your cluster is in

-   1. Determine which Amazon EC2 instance types that support EFA are available in the Region that your cluster is in\.
+   1. Determine which Amazon EC2 instance types that support EFA are available in the AWS Region that your cluster is in\.

       ```
       aws ec2 describe-instance-types \